gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 *Press enter to reset and press any mouse button to uncover the cell under the mouse cursor.*

+Here is a [Youtube link](https://youtube.com/shorts/HLS0xS8KKQY?feature=share) in case the video does not play.

 The result is a ~300 KiB statically linked executable, that requires no libraries, and uses a constant ~1 MiB of resident heap memory (allocated at the start, to hold the assets).
 That's roughly a thousand times smaller in size than Microsoft's.
 And it only is a few hundred lines of code.